IntelDan/inteldan.github.com/_posts/2014-11-30-flash-system-files-from-sd-card-to-nand-flash.md

 {% include JB/setup %}

 The other method to flash uboot or uImage to 8127 nand flash.
+(After the system started up using sd card.)
 The process is :

     mknod /dev/mtdblock